smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 For more information about policy tables please visit the [Policy Tables Guide](https://smartdevicelink.com/en/guides/sdl-server/api-reference-documentation/policy-table/overview).

 !!!
 NOTE
-Don't forget to modify `ws://<ip address>:<port>` with your own IP address and app number.
+Don't forget to modify `ws://<ip address>:<port>` with your own IP address and port number.
 To find and/or change the port configured in the Hello Sdl app, check the port variable in the `Main.java` class.
 !!!

 If the policy table configuration is correct, after you have connected at least once (the app has to download the app icon from the stored URL and send it to Core), you should see the app icon appear: